IBM/trusted-service-identity/docs/identity-schema.md

 defined by the user.
 The following allows one to define an identity schema based on the concepts talked about in the [SPIFFE/SPIRE book](https://spiffe.io/book) Chapter 8: Using SPIFFE Identities to Inform Authorization.

-A simple example of an identity can be defined such as:
+An example of an identity schema can be like the following:
 ```
 spiffe://trustdomain.org/<version>/<provider>/<region>/<env>/<cluster>/<workload>
 ```